Wespy07/JavaScript_Challenges/README.md

 Some javascript side projects and challenges along with web-components to put my JS skills into practice.

 ### 1.)
 Faulty Calculator
-Create a faulty calculator that will perfrom correct operations 80% of the time but the remaining 20% it will performt the following operations
+Create a faulty calculator that will perform correct operations 80% of the time but for the remaining 20% it will perform the following operations

     + = *
     - = /